Aaron-Bopp/Obsidian-notes/SecondBrain/40 Evergreens/Trans children will repress their dysphoria if they have been effectively taught it is unnaceptable.md

 #TO/PONDER/ME My experience

-[[Early childhood trauma causes us to make wide assumptions about the world]] and [[Our understanding of gender begins at a very early age]], so it only follows that [[trauma]] related to our gender would cause use to repress and [[dissociation|dissasociate]], and this trauma does not require us actually verbalizing our need to transition. [[Parents need to model the ability to deal with emotion to their children]] and that includes confusion about [[gender]].
+[[We carry our childhood wounds into adulthood]] and [[Our understanding of gender begins at a very early age]], so it only follows that [[trauma]] related to our gender would cause use to repress and [[dissociation|dissasociate]], and this trauma does not require us actually verbalizing our need to transition. [[Parents need to model the ability to deal with emotion to their children]] and that includes confusion about [[gender]].

 This is why [[You can discover your transness at any point in life]] and [[Any experience of gender is acceptable]]